 SAE overview

+In clause 12.4 (Authentication using a password), the reference of a “STA” means that the “STA” is not affiliated with a MLD unless specified otherwise.

+In clause 12.4 (Authentication using a password), when referring to MLD authentication, the reference of “SME” means the entity that manages the MLD, i.e., “MLDME”.

 STAs, both AP STAs and non-AP STAs, may authenticate each other by proving possession of a password.
+MLDs, both AP MLDs and non-AP MLDs, may authenticate each other by proving possession of a password.

-Authentication protocols that employ passwords need to be resistant to off-line dictionary attacks.
+Authentication protocols that employ passwords need to be resistant to off-line dictionary attacks

 Simultaneous authentication of equals (SAE) is a variant of Dragonfly, a password-authenticated key exchange based on a zero-knowledge proof.
-SAE is used by STAs to authenticate with a password; it has the following security properties:
+SAE is used by STAs or MLDs to authenticate with a password; it has the following security properties:

-The successful termination of the protocol results in a PMK shared between the two STAs.
+The successful termination of the protocol results in a PMK shared between the two STAs or the two MLDs.

-An attacker is unable to determine either the password or the resulting PMK by passively observing an exchange or by interposing itself into the exchange by faithfully relaying messages between the two STAs.
+An attacker is unable to determine either the password or the resulting PMK by passively observing an exchange or by interposing itself into the exchange by faithfully relaying messages between the two STAs or the two MLDs.

-An attacker is unable to determine either the password or the resulting shared key by modifying, forging, or replaying frames to an honest, uncorrupted STA.
+An attacker is unable to determine either the password or the resulting shared key by modifying, forging, or replaying frames to an honest, uncorrupted STA or MLD.

 An attacker is unable to make more than one guess at the password per attack.
 This implies that the attacker cannot make one attack and then go offline and make repeated guesses at the password until successful.
 In other words, SAE is resistant to dictionary attack.